urikreitner/spotify-history-codex/README.md

 Each record's timestamp (`endTime` in older exports or `ts` in newer ones) is interpreted as UTC and stored as `played_at` in `data/history_YYYYMM.db`.
 Existing rows are skipped with `INSERT OR IGNORE`.
+If provided, the track's genre is saved in the `genre` column.